itcon-pty-au/typingmind-cloud-backup/README.md

 ## AWS Config
 1. Create a user in Amazon IAM
-2. Create Access Key for the user
+2. Create Access Key for the user.
+Copy the Access key and Secret Key and store it securely.
+You will need this to configure the extension.
 3. Create a bucket.
-Due to security reasons, it is recommended to create a new bucket for this activity and ensure that no other files are stored in it.
+Due to security reasons, it is recommended to create a new bucket for Typingmind backup and ensure that no other files are stored in it.
 4. Open Bucket > Permissions > Bucket Policy
 ``
 {